PhD in Curriculum and Instruction, minor in Latin American, Caribbean and Iberian Studies, 2010.

 Chapters and other non-peer-reviewed publications

-Friedrich, D. (In Press) Defending the idea of the school.
+Friedrich, D. (2014) Defending the idea of the school.
 Review of "In Defence of the School: a Public Issue", by Jan Masschelein and Maarten Simons.
-Journal of Philosophy of education.
+Journal of Philosophy of education, 48(3), 510-512.

-Friedrich, D. (In Press).
+Friedrich, D. (2014).
 The Mobilization Of Historical Consciousness In The Narratives About The Last Argentine Dictatorship.
-In J. Williams (Ed.), (Re)Building Memory: School Textbooks, Identity, and the Pedagogies and Politics of Imagining Community.
+In J. Williams (Ed.), (Re)Building Memory: School Textbooks, and the Imagination of the Nation (pp.13-34).
 Sense Publishers.

-Friedrich, D. (In Press).
+Friedrich, D. (2014).
 The Unfinished Cosmopolitan as the Embodiment of the Paradoxes and Promises of Democratic Education.
-In B. Franklin & M. Pereyra (Eds.), Systems of Reason and the Politics of Schooling: Alternatives Studies on School Reforms and Sciences of Education in tradition of Thomas S. Popkewitz.
+In B. Franklin & M. Pereyra (Eds.), Systems of Reason and the Politics of Schooling: Alternatives Studies on School Reforms and Sciences of Education in tradition of Thomas S. Popkewitz (pp. 264-276).
 Routledge.

 Friedrich, D. (2013).
 Paisaje de la memoria en Buenos Aires.
 Representacin, memoria y pedagoga.
 Historia de la Educacin.
 Revista Interuniversitaria, 32, 363-379.